Teaching & Learning

 Glen Eira College has implemented a continuous reporting model.
 All reports are completed electronically via XUNO.
 Parents will be notified when reports are available to view.

 Progress Reports: These reports will provide information in regards to: Quality of work / Classroom Behaviour / Effort / Homework/Attendance / Learning Progress assessed on a 5 point scale.
 They will be provided 3 times per term.

-	The third progress report in the semester would indicate a final S or N and would also assess Victorian Curriculum Progression Point
+The final progress report in the semester will indicate a final S or N and also assess Victorian Curriculum Progression Point (Year 7-10 only).